mastercodercat/solidity-typechain/README.md

 - [Solhint](https://github.com/protofire/solhint): linter
 - [Prettier Plugin Solidity](https://github.com/prettier-solidity/prettier-plugin-solidity): code formatter

-This is a GitHub template, which means you can reuse it as many times as you want.
-You can do that by clicking the "Use this template" button at the top of the page.
+This is a demo hardhat project with Solidity, which means you can reuse it as many times as you want.

 ## Usage